Īnanga (whitebait)

 Harvesting harore

-When the sun comes out after the rains, harore can be found by following the smell.
+When the sun comes out after rain, harore can be found by following the smell.
 Native mushrooms are very pungent when they burst forth.
 They have to be harvested quickly to beat the bugs and insects that can strip a wall of mushrooms on a bank or a log in no time.
 If the bugs have beaten you there, harvest the fungi, then immerse them in water, and lift them out again to clean.
 Shake them and spread them on a tray to dry.

 Fungi